mnelson4/printmyblog/readme.txt

 = 3.25.1 June 20, 2023 =
 * Bugfix: in Pro Print for Word, make nested items in the Word TOC appear indented by adjusting their heading levels
+* Translation: props to @ryanvdk for improving the Japanese translations

 = 3.25.0 June 16, 2023 =
 * Feature: in Pro Print Word Documents, add setting to specify maximum image height